ullibniss/INNO-Computer-Systems-and-Networks/CSN_5th_lab_Fedorov_Alexey.md

 Systemd - is a linux initialization and units manager[1].
 It controls how system is booted.
 It uses `unit` astraction to manage resources.

 Systemd initialized system using `target units`.
+Target is usually run level, but not all targets are runlevels.
+Unit called `default.target` is a default run-level configured in system and it is symlink to `boot.target`.

 ![image](https://github.com/user-attachments/assets/a47c4084-a88c-45b1-a01e-00bbd5aed532)

 Unit refers to any resource that the system knows how to operate on and manage.
 There are several unit categories[2]: